oarcscience/ith.oarc.science/nam/nav/omni/omni00.md

 #### \[1956\]

 ###### scanned at Intangible Textual Heritage, February, 2001.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain because it is a US Government publication.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="page_I">p.
 I</span>